haihala/whoops-all-grapplers/docs/1. Projects/April/Weird bugs.md

 - [ ] Jumps are very high (inconsistently)
 - [x] Special interpretation is sometimes kinda tight
 - [x] Some inputs are flipped, some aren't
+- [ ] Knockback next to wall can leave a character in the air